 Whether it’s a true meditation session or walking without headphones in nature, it’s crucial to let your mind recharge.
 On days that I’m having writer’s block or something similar, I give myself a break with a form of meditation.
 The mental clarity I can gain after doing so is insane.

-Take advantage of the times where your brain and body are naturally energised, and set yourself up for success in the future.
+Take advantage of the times where your brain and body are naturally energized, and set yourself up for success in the future.
 You’ll be happy you did!

 If you absolutely must get something done and you haven’t planned in advance, it’s all about the Pomodoro Technique.
 It’s a productivity technique that basically forces you to work hard for short spurts—eventually leading up to a day of getting stuff done like a boss.